 Indigenous Vegetables with Prof. Mary Abukutsa

 The first week of August this year was an amazing chance for our communities to learn from an expert in indigenous vegetables.
-Thanks to Marc Baracsh (GWC's Founder and Director) for having the foresight and reach to put this all together from afar in the US.
+Thanks to March Baracsh (GWC's Founder and Director) for having the foresight and reach to put this all together from afar in the US.
 Thanks so much to Prof. Mary Abukutsa for traveling so far and inspiring people to farm sustainably and nutritiously!

 Prof. Abukutsa taught over 100 farmers and school children how to plant, harvest, and cook 10 kinds of native vegetables.
 These crops can withstand harsh conditions and bring back biodiversity to degraded lands.
 This is a perfect synergy with our agroforestry and permaculture training, as Kenyan farms are far too dependent on maize and less nutritious but common vegetables.